fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Diplomacy**
     - The Influence cost of the Levy Unit action now equals its Production cost.
     - Open Borders are now lost after an Alliance is accepted, rejected, or lost.
-    - The player's spent Influence is now properly applied to an AI ally’s War Support amount.
+    - The player's spent Influence is now properly applied to an AI ally's War Support amount.
     - Multiplayer relationships are no longer reset from the previous Age when committing to an Age Transition while playing on a Team.
     - Fortified Districts are now properly damaged or destroyed when the "Open the Gates" Espionage Action is completed during Exploration gameplay.